enrell/alpine-wifi-bridge/README.md

   - Checks internet connectivity at regular intervals
   - Restores network connectivity when issues are detected
   - Periodically verifies and reinstates iptables rules if they're missing
-- **NEW**: Safe to run multiple times without breaking existing configurations
+- Safe to run multiple times without breaking existing configurations
-- **NEW**: Automatically backs up network settings before making changes
+- Automatically backs up network settings before making changes
-- **NEW**: Stores configuration in a file for consistent operation after updates
+- Stores configuration in a file for consistent operation after updates
-- **NEW**: Auto-detects gateway IP address or allows custom specification
+- Auto-detects gateway IP address or allows custom specification
-- **NEW**: Uses Alpine Linux's native configuration methods (no more /etc/network errors)
+- Uses Alpine Linux's native configuration methods
-- **NEW**: Modular script structure for easier configuration and maintenance
+- Modular structure for easier configuration and maintenance
-- **NEW**: Port forwarding support to make services on your PC accessible from the internet
+- Port forwarding support to make services on your PC accessible from the internet
+- **NEW**: Available as a Python implementation with improved error handling
+- **NEW**: Comprehensive test suite for the Python modules
+- **NEW**: Better handling of special characters in Wi-Fi passwords
+- **NEW**: Support for both iptables and nftables firewall systems

 ## **Prerequisites**
-- Alpine Linux.
+- Alpine Linux
+- Python 3 (for Python implementation)
-- Internet access.
+- Internet access
 ---

 ## **Setup**